Vyral/anne-stewart-blog/_posts/2018-09-26-what-you-need-to-know-if-youre-moving-to-portland.md

 If you're looking to come to the Portland area and buy a home, there are some things that you need to be aware of.
 This is why today I want to tell you all about Portland and what the process of relocating here looks like.

 The first thing to know is that **Portland is a big, small city**.
 Compared to other metropolitan areas, Portland is actually pretty small, but it's spread out.
-This is why it's important to know where you want to look for a home because neighborhoods can differ so greatly in school districts and walkability.
+This is why it's important to know where you want to look for a home because neighborhoods can differ so greatly in terms of school districts and walkability.

 I recently received an email from a client moving to Portland from abroad.
 They wanted to live in a metropolitan area because they're used to walking to shops and getting around by bike.
 Living in the downtown area may be the perfect fit for them.